Priyanshu19Mishra/Power-BI-Dashboards/README.md

 Real-time Data:Power BI dashboards support real-time data streaming, allowing you to see data changes as they happen.
 This is useful for scenarios like monitoring IoT devices, social media trends, or live sales data.

+KPI and Metrics: Dashboards allow you to track key performance indicators (KPIs) and metrics by displaying data like sales targets, financials, or customer engagement in real time.
+Users can create KPI tiles that display how a specific value compares to a goal.

+Customization: Power BI dashboards can be customized according to users' preferences.
+You can change the layout, resize visuals, and modify the theme.
+Additionally, users can adjust data filters and slicers to view different subsets of the data.

+Mobile Accessibility: Power BI offers a mobile app (available on iOS, Android, and Windows) that allows users to view and interact with dashboards on the go.
+The dashboards are responsive and adapt to different screen sizes.